ummairmcm/UnsayJeep/Usermanual.md

 To remove the currently displayed route:

-    Select the (Choose a route) at the top of the dropdown.
+    Select the --Choose a route-- at the top of the dropdown.

     Or simply refresh the page.